The Best Christian Parenting Books

 Mama Bear Apologetics

-Although geared towards moms, Mama Bear Apologetics is about championing your kids to love Christ and not fall for the ways of the world.
+Although geared towards moms, Mama Bear Apologetics, written by Hillary Morgan Ferrer, is about championing your kids to love Christ and not fall for the ways of the world.
+And with the way things are going in the world right now, this should be at the top of our priority lists as Christian parents.
 This is a powerful read and can be beneficial for moms and dads alike.
 This parenting book encourages parents to teach apologetics to their kids and not be afraid to be bold in the truths of Christ.

 Talking with Your Kids About Jesus

 Kids ask REALLY tough questions sometimes, even as Christians.
 And as a Christian parent, you want to answer their questions in a way that aligns with your Christian beliefs while explaining things in a way they understand.
-Talking with Your Kids About Jesus is broken down into five sections: The Identify of Jesus, The Teachings of Jesus, The Death of Jesus, The Resurrection of Jesus, and The Difference Jesus Makes.
+Talking with Your Kids About Jesus, written by Natasha Crain, is broken down into five sections: The Identify of Jesus, The Teachings of Jesus, The Death of Jesus, The Resurrection of Jesus, and The Difference Jesus Makes.

-Grace-Based Parenting is a Christian-based parenting book dedicated to reminding parents that the way we should parent our own children is the way God parents us as His children, with grace.
+Grace-Based Parenting, by Dr. Tim Kimmel, is a Christian-based parenting book dedicated to reminding parents that the way we should parent our own children is the way God parents us as His children, with grace.
 Through love, forgiveness, and direct guidance, you’ll learn to examine your own parenting strategies and decide how to move forward with a more grace-filled parenting approach.

 The daughter of Tim Kimmel, author of Grace-Based Parenting, Karis Kimmel Murray writes Grace-Based Discipline with the same approach of grace in disciplining children.
-In this book, you’ll learn how to stay calm in moments of frustration, identify the best ways to parent EACH child, set rules, and apply reasonable consequences.
+In this book, you’ll learn how to stay calm in moments of frustration, identify the best ways to parent EACH child, set rules (not yours, but what God wants), and apply reasonable consequences.
+You will find relatable parenting advice as you navigate the tough calling of Christian parenting.

 5 Love Languages of Children